dentarg/auth0-blog/_posts/2016-11-29-how-saml-authentication-works.markdown

 - Our identity provider is **Auth0**
 - Our service provider is an enterprise HR portal called **Zagadat**

-**Note:** The identity provider could be any identity management platform
+**Note:** The identity provider could be any identity management platform.

 Now, a user is trying to gain access to **Zagadat** using SAML authentication.